-The Lloyd Hall Scholars Program has had a long tradition of bringing in exceptional artists and writers to work with our students.
+The Lloyd Scholars for Writing and the Arts has had a long tradition of bringing in exceptional artists and writers to work with our students.
 In the fall of 2015, we changed the name from Writer-Artist-in-Residence to Community Writer-Artist to reflect an increased emphasis on the ways we invite writers and artists to create opportunities for the community to come together in the act of writing and making art.

 Artist-in-Residence for fall 2017: Artist Lavinia Hanachiuc

 Lavinia Hanachiuc (1974) is a Romanian-born ceramic and mixed media artist.
 Hanachiuc has resided in the United States since 2011 and has continued to create fine art ceramics, production pottery, and fine art photography.
 She has exhibited locally and internationally, and recently returned from an extended residency in the Eastern Icelandic Fjords.

 Community Artist for fall 2015, Filmmaker, Donald Harrison

 Donald is the Creative Producer of 7 Cylinders Studio.
 Among his accomplishments, he led the Ann Arbor Film Festival as Executive Director through its 47th – 50th seasons and co-produced the 2013 Many Voices video collection for UM Museum of Art.
 In fall 2015, he collaborated with students on a video for LHSP as well as their own projects.
 He also hosted several community events, including a drop-in “green screen” video recording session.